On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Results and Discussion

 \subsection{Numerical Details}

-For all of the following examples we evolve our open system using the first-order trajectories routine described in Section 2.2.
-To minimise any incurred errors in the trajectory routine we set $\Delta t \omega =0.001$ throughout, where $\omega$ is the central energy scale in the Hamiltonian and will be specified for each example.
-We always initialise the system in an equal superposition of states in the symmetry sectors of `interest' --- i.e. the weight of the initial state is the same for each symmetry sector where it is non-zero.
-In our numerics, we also calculate the `freeze-time' of a given trajectory as the time $t$ it takes for the probability $p(\alpha^{*}, t)$ to exceed a threshold value $1-\epsilon$ in one of the subspaces $\alpha^{*}$.
-If freezing is going to occur, $p(\alpha^{*}, t)$ is the probability, at time $t$, the trajectory will freeze to the subspace $\alpha^{*}$ as $t \rightarrow \infty$.
-Here we set $\epsilon = 10^{-10}$.
+For all of the following examples, we evolve our open system using the first-order trajectories routine described in Section 2.2.
+To minimise any incurred errors in the trajectory routine, we set $\Delta t \omega =0.0025$ throughout, where $\omega$ is the central energy scale in the Hamiltonian and will be specified for each example.
+In terms of initial states, we will opt for two different types depending on what we wish to demonstrate \begin{itemize} \item I. Equal Weight: The initial state is initialised across two selected symmetry subspaces $\alpha_{1}$ and $\alpha_{2}$.
+Its weight in each subspace is the same and, within each subspace, it is an equal superposition of all basis states

+\item II.
+Random: In each symmetry sector the initial state is set to a randomly chosen unit vector,

+with $\beta_{\alpha}$ a randomly chosen integer in the range $(1, d_{\alpha})$. \end{itemize} In our numerics, as per the discussion in Section 2.4, we will also be calculating the quantity $\overline{\tilde{p}(\alpha_{1}, t)\tilde{p}(\alpha_{2}, t)}$ and defining freezing as having occurred when it falls below a threshold value $\epsilon \ll 1$.
+We will specify the value of $\epsilon$ used for the given example and demonstrate the bound derived in Eq. (\ref{Eq:LowerBound}) as well as other properties that the freeze-time obeys.